goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.14.
 Assign a transaction id to each log statement

-**TL;DR:** Assign the same identifier, transaction-id: uuid(), to each log entry within a single request (also known as correlation-id/tracing-id/request-context).
+**אמ;לק:** Assign the same identifier, transaction-id: uuid(), to each log entry within a single request (also known as correlation-id/tracing-id/request-context).
 Then when inspecting errors in logs, easily conclude what happened before and after.
 Node has a built-in mechanism, [AsyncLocalStorage](https://nodejs.org/api/async_context.html), for keeping the same context across asynchronous calls. see code examples inside

 **Otherwise:** Looking at a production error log without the context – what happened before – makes it much harder and slower to reason about the issue